Yunshan-CAI/Puzzle-Game/README.md

 - **Java**: The core language used for developing the game logic and user interface.
 - **Swing**: Java's GUI widget toolkit, used to create the game's interactive components, including windows, menus, dialogs, and the puzzle grid.
 - **Maven**: A build automation tool that manages dependencies and builds the project.

-## Introduction

-Welcome to **Puzzle Game: Are You a True Cinephile?** – a puzzle game designed for movie lovers and puzzle enthusiasts alike!
-Test your knowledge of classic cinema while solving challenging puzzles.
-Do you have what it takes to call yourself a true cinephile?
-Let's find out! 🎬🧠

 ## Features